Refactoring

 name: refactoring

 description: Refactoring assessment and patterns.
-Use after tests pass (GREEN phase) to assess improvement opportunities.
+Use after mutation testing validates test strength (MUTATE phase) to assess improvement opportunities.

 ---